Attuned: A learning app for UCSF workshop attendees to practice new skills

 V2 — IDEAL STATE

-Practice difficult conversations w/ AI
+Practice difficult conversations with AI

 High technical requirements